Office of Community Health Work

 About our mission

 Through SIU Medicine’s community health programs, individuals and families in Springfield and beyond receive personalized support for chronic disease management, mental health, maternal health and environmental education.
-These programs, led in part by dedicated community health workers, are designed to connect people with the resources they need while strengthening the health and resilience of neighborhoods across the region.
+Led in part by community health workers, these programs connect people with needed resources while strengthening the health and resilience of neighborhoods across the region.

 Better Days Ahead